Accessing Clipboard Contents Across Multiple Instances of Vim from Terminal

 What is Clipboard?

-Before we dive into how to access clipboard contents across multiple instances of Vim, let's define what we mean by "clipboard." clipboard is a temporary storage area that allows you to copy and paste text between different applications or documents.
+Before we dive into how to access clipboard contents across multiple instances of Vim, let's define what we mean by "clipboard."
+The clipboard is a temporary storage area that allows you to copy and paste text between different applications or documents.
 It's essentially a buffer that holds text you've copied or cut, until you're ready to paste it somewhere else.

 You might be wondering why you would want to access clipboard contents across multiple instances of Vim.
-Well, if you're working on multiple files at same time, it can be useful to copy text from one file and paste it into another, without having to switch back and forth between Vim instances.
+Well, if you're working on multiple files at the same time, it can be useful to copy text from one file and paste it into another, without having to switch back and forth between Vim instances.
 It can also be useful if you're collaborating with someone and want to share code snippets quickly and easily.

-How to Access Clipboard Contents Across Multiple Instances of Vim?
+How to Access Clipboard Contents Across Multiple Instances of Vim

 So, how do you access clipboard contents across multiple instances of Vim?
 There are a few ways to do this, but we'll focus on using terminal.